netobserv/flowlogs-pipeline/docs/api.md

          scheduling: list of timeouts and intervals to apply per selector
                  selector: key-value map to match against connection fields to apply this scheduling
                  endConnectionTimeout: duration of time to wait from the last flow log to end a connection
-                 updateConnectionInterval: duration of time to wait between update reports of a connection
+                 heartbeatInterval: duration of time to wait between heartbeat reports of a connection
          maxConnectionsTracked: maximum number of connections we keep in our cache (0 means no limit)
 </pre>
 ## Time-based Filters API